hdg204/DoctorsAsDataScientists/README.md

 ### Exercises

+You're interested in the links between HbA1c and BMI.
+But your HbA1c column is a bit messed up, it's in %, when we prefer mmol/mol, and it has some missing data.
+Make a new dataframe where the HbA1c is in mmol/mol, and the missing values are removed (HINT: is.na() is a command for checking if something is NA).

+Plot histograms of HbA1c and BMI to remind yourself of the distribution.
+Looking at data is important.

+You have this really long tail in that distribution of BMI.
+How many are above 60?
+Make a new dataframe where you exclude those and plot a new histogram of BMI.

+In this new dataframe, find the highest HbA1c value.
+What is the BMI of the person with the highest HbA1c value?
 Use mutate to make a new column, which has the HbA1c in mmol/mol.

 Use filter to remove anyone with an NA for HbA1c.
 HINT: is.na() is a command for checking if something is NA.

+What percentage of people with a BMI over 25 also have an HbA1c over 48?
+Is this percentage different when you look at the different smoking statuses?